gorenje/node-red-contrib-introspection/README.md

 ### ClientCode

 ClientCode is a node for executing client side, i.e., in the editor, Javascript code triggered by a server side event.
 Any code that can be executed in the browseer console can be executed in the ClientCode node.
-It replaces the TriggerImport node by being more generic, TriggerImport executed very specific code for a server side event, ClientCode can emulate that behaviour.
+A ClientCode node can also send a message back to the server using `node.send(...)` which becomes the server side output of the node.

-The context for code execution includes the following:
+The context in which the code is exected includes:

 - `payload` which is the the `msg.payload` value
 - `topic` which is the `msg.topic` value

-For more details, [client side code](https://github.com/gorenje/node-red-contrib-introspection/blob/2f5aca9374b28fcb6890c312f943f913ecb4cfce/nodes/60-client-code.html#L3-L8) with the context and [server side code](https://github.com/gorenje/node-red-contrib-introspection/blob/2f5aca9374b28fcb6890c312f943f913ecb4cfce/nodes/60-client-code.js#L13-L22).
+- `node.send(payload)` where `payload` becomes the output the node on the server side
+- `node.error("msg")` where msg is shown as a notification within the editor

 ## Node-RED Versions